ChicoState/passguard-ux/phaseII/README.md

 ## Conclusions

-From our research methods, we were able to obtain key insights into user needs, usability gaps, and expectations: <br/>
+From our research methods, we were able to obtain key insights into user needs, usability gaps, and expectations : <br/>

 ### **From the Cognitive Walkthrough** <br/>
    * **Missing Sign-Up Page Identified** <br/>